top of page

 EVALUATION PROCESS

 Comprehensive evaluations are usually completed within 2-4 sessions, depending on the purpose of the evaluation.
 All assessments begin with a clinical interview (or intake) to gather information about a client’s developmental history, current symptoms, previous interventions and evaluations.
 A specific set of assessments and tests are chosen for each individual and the plan and cost are reviewed with clients before testing is scheduled.
-Although most evaluations begin with a specific referral question (i.e. ADHD, ASD, Learning Disorder), additional clinical considerations (depression, anxiety, behavioral issues) may be explored over the course of the testing process.
+Although most evaluations begin with a specific referral question (i.e. ADHD, Autism, Learning Disorder), additional clinical considerations (depression, anxiety, behavioral issues) may be explored over the course of the testing process.

 Once testing is completed, a feedback session is scheduled to review the results and recommendations.
 In addition to the feedback session, the client receives an evaluation report that contains a thorough assessment of each concern, the relevant history and examiner observations.
 Evaluation reports also provide detailed results of each test administered and a thorough summary explaining what the different scores mean.
 Lastly, each report contains a comprehensive list of personalized recommendations.